Pant/nextcloudpi-readthedocs/How-to-access-NextCloudPi.md

 That way, your phone, tablet and laptop can seamlessly access your cloud regardless where you are.

-First, try to access using your working DDNS domain, for instance _mycloud.freeDNS.org_
+First, just try to access NCP using your working DDNS domain, for instance _mycloud.freeDNS.org_

-If your router doesn't support automatic _NAT loopback_, you should try to configure an additional address entry for your domain (pointing to the local NCP IP) in the DNS server or forwarder of the router.
+If your router doesn't support automatic _NAT loopback_, you should try

+* A) to configure an additional address entry for your domain (pointing to the local NCP IP) in the DNS server or forwarder of your router.
 (For example, if the router uses dnsmasq: `address=/your.domain/192.168.0.131`)

-Otherwise, you might have to setup and use a local DNS server.
+If that is not possible, you may enable and use a DNS server on NextCloudP.

-1 ) If it doesn't work, probably you need to setup [dnsmasq](https://github.com/nextcloud/nextcloudpi/wiki/Configuration-Reference#dnsmasq) in the NextCloudPi configuration.
-Just enter your registered domain, and if you know your ISP DNS also type it in the box, otherwise leave the default.
+* B1)  Enable the [dnsmasq](https://github.com/nextcloud/nextcloudpi/wiki/Configuration-Reference#dnsmasq) in the NextCloudPi configuration.
+Just enter your registered DDNS domain as DOMAIN, and the IP of your router (as DNSSERVER).

-2 ) Finally, we have to setup our computers and devices to use that DNS server when we are connected inside our house.
+* B2) Let your computers and devices use NextCloudP's DNS server when connected inside our house:

-  2.1 ) Some routers allow to configure this in the DNS configuration section for all devices in the house
+  * 2.1) Either your router allows to configure a DNS Server in the DHCP configuration that is annouced to all devices in the house,

-  2.2 ) Otherwise, we will have to configure each device to use our NextCloudPi DNS.
+  * 2.2) or, you will have to configure each device to use the NextCloudP as DNS server.
 For more in depth information on this see [this post](https://ownyourbits.com/2017/03/09/dnsmasq-as-dns-cache-server-for-nextcloudpi-and-raspbian/)

 ---